Preview the Course

 Who was Master Nagano?

 In post-war Japan, Master Acupuncturist Kiyoshi Nagano began a remarkable and fruitful investigation.
-Despite being blind, Nagano memorized Chinese canonical literature and developed a unique and ingenious theoretical and clinical approach that incorporated classical concepts and emergent insights from Western medicine.
+Despite being blind, Nagano memorized classical Chinese medicine literature and developed a unique and ingenious theoretical and clinical approach that incorporated classical concepts and emergent insights from Western medicine.
 His ideas and methods did not follow an established group, which brought a certain stigma in Japanese acupuncture circles.
 Being mentally robust, he was proud of his ‘lone wolf’ status.
 Over the next half a century – using his extraordinary palpation and pulse diagnosis skills as a guide – he crafted ingenious acupuncture protocols for all types of conditions.
 He also became a mentor to two of the most important Japanese acupuncture teachers of our time: Master Acupuncturist Kiiko Matsumoto and Tsuyoshi Shimamura.
 Master Nagano passed away in 2003

 Which practitioners and students will benefit by attending this lecture?